 Health Check provides insights into application design patterns and performance risks in your environment.
-The findings are summarized in a report that links to suggestions for mitigating any identified risks.
+See the summarized findings and analysis in the Analyze option on the Health tab in MyAppian.

 Health Check collects system logs and object information to provide you with meaningful feedback about your applications’ design patterns and performance risks.
 During data collection, the logs collected include, but are not limited to: